Share Explore

 Every project gives us a new chance to learn about geology.
 We can choose to collect geologic samples and work towards understanding the depositional environment/geologic history or we can settle for mapping secondary properties that are controlled by and dependent on the Sole Independent Variable.
 High Resolution Site Characterization tools provide priceless data when they are applied for their purpose, but their convenience tempts us to overuse them at more complex sites that deserve - and often demand - more than just measuring particular properties.

-We squander the opportunity to learn when we choose to ignore geology and instead rely solely on mapping secondary attributes such as lithology (I.e. soil classification), geophysics, or any HRSC tool.
+We squander the opportunity to learn when we choose to ignore geology and instead rely solely on mapping secondary attributes such as lithology (I.e. soil classification), geophysics, or any HRSC tool alone.
 Despite the importance of these measurements, none reveals the information about depositional processes or geologic story, that is, the stratigraphic relationships of the sediments.

 Applying the Multiple Working Hypothesis